 University forces you to manage your time effectively - especially if you’ve juggled a part-time job, participated in societies or played a competitive sport on top of your degree.

-Whatever graduate job you end up doing, time management skills gained at university will be valuable – as when you’re given many different responsibilities, the ability to prioritise and balance various projects and time frames will be key to your success.
+For many different graduate jobs, time management skills gained at university will be valuable – as when you’re given many different responsibilities, the ability to prioritise and balance various projects and time frames will be key to your success.

 Learning to listen to others, articulate your ideas, and work collaboratively towards a common goal are all values that will be useful in many different work situations – whether its working with others on a particular project, or liaising with customers or clients.